stella0000000/garden-structures/README.md

 ### `Functionalities`<br>

-- Under the hood, data structures are implemented and rendered as plants in React
+- Data structures are implemented under the hood, and rendered as plants in React
 - A global context carries the `PlantCollection`
 - A constellation is implemented as a graph, and the stars sparkle toggling between DFS / BFS
-- Performance is heavily considered throughout the site, e.g. avoid reinitializing meshes upholding modularity
+- Performance is heavily considered throughout, e.g. avoid reinitializing meshes upholding modularity
-- A raycaster is used to add plants at the user's pointer location - the temporary `ghost plant` is connected to the ground for its position to be controlled by the user's field of view
+- A raycaster is used to add plants at the user's pointer location - a temporary `ghost plant` is connected to the ground for its position to be controlled by the user's field of view

 ### `Ongoing and future considerations`<br>